Section 43B disallows the sum which are not paid in the financial year as well as not paid before due date of filing income tax return.

 The following sum are allowed in the year in which they are incurred, only if they are paid before the due date of furnishing the return of income under section 139(1) of that year.

-- Any sum payable by the assessee by way of tax, duty, cess or fee, by whatever name called, under any law for the time being in force.
+- Tax, duty, cess or fee, by whatever name called, under any law for the time being in force.
 (See Note 1)

-- any sum payable by the assessee as an employer by way of contribution to any provident fund or superannuation fund or gratuity fund or any other fund for the welfare of employees
+- As an employer by way of contribution to any provident fund or superannuation fund or gratuity fund or any other fund for the welfare of employees.
+(Note 2)

-- any sum payable by the assessee as interest on any loan or borrowing from any public financial institution or a State financial corporation or a State industrial investment corporation, in accordance with the terms and conditions of the agreement governing such loan or borrowing (See Note 2)
+- Interest on any loan or borrowing from any public financial institution or a State financial corporation or a State industrial investment corporation, in accordance with the terms and conditions of the agreement governing such loan or borrowing.
+(See Note 3)

-- any sum payable by the assessee as interest on any loan or advances from a scheduled bank in accordance with the terms and conditions of the agreement governing such loan or advances (See Note 2)
+- Interest on any loan or advances from a scheduled bank or a co-operative bank other than a primary agricultural credit society or a primary co-operative agricultural and rural development bank in accordance with the terms and conditions of the agreement governing such loan or advances.
+(See Note 3) (Bold part is applicable from F.Y 2017-18)

-- any sum payable by the assessee as an employer in lieu of any leave at the credit of his employee (Leave Encashment)
+- As an employer in lieu of any leave at the credit of his employee (Leave Encashment).

 Note 1 – “Any sum payable” means a sum for which the assessee incurred liability in the previous year even though such sum might not have been payable within that year under the relevant law.
 For eg Vat for the month of March is payable by 14th April.
 Since this liability is incurred in month of march only, this amount is covered under this section and will be disallowed if not paid till the due date of furnishing return.